Home Films Tickets

 It’s important to us to make the festival as accessible as possible for everyone.

-The cinema is partially accessible for wheelchair users and people with limited mobility.
+The CITY 46 is partially accessible for wheelchair users and people with limited mobility.
 There is a fully accessible wheelchair entrance and lift.
 To use it, please inform the staff.
 There is a wheelchair-accessible restroom that is fully equipped but there is a 4.5 cm threshold to enter the room.
 The auditoriums have ground level access and their smallest passage widths are 88 cm.
 Wheelchair access for auditorium 2 is through a side entrance via another room with the help of the staff.
 This way is not marked.

 The closest disabled parking lot is located one street over, in front of Bahnhofstraße 4.